baptiste0928/raidprotect/README.md

 Generator in the Discord Developer Portal.

 ### Basic configuration
-RaidProtect load configuration from environement variables prefixed with `RAIDPROTECT_`.
+RaidProtect load configuration from environment variables prefixed with `RAIDPROTECT_`.

 - If you are using GitPod, you can set project-specific environment variables using command line or in your account settings ([instructions](https://www.gitpod.io/docs/environment-variables/#project-specific-environment-variables)).
   This is the preferred way to persist variables between multiple workspace.
-- If you develop locally, you can write your environement variables in a `.env` file in the project root.
+- If you develop locally, you can write your environment variables in a `.env` file in the project root.
 These variables will be loaded when the bot launches.

-**The only required configuration is the bot token** with the `RAIDPROTECT_TOKEN` environement variable.
+**The only required configuration is the bot token** with the `RAIDPROTECT_TOKEN` environment variable.
 This token can be obtained from the Discord Developer Portal.
 You may also set the `RAIDPROTECT_COMMAND_GUILD` with the id of the server you use for testing the bot.
 This will register slash commands as guild rather than global commands, so they will be updated instantly.